-I am anticipating that the emails to be sent out this year (2017) and the succeeding years will be similar but I cannot guarantee that this will be entirely correct.
-These emails I have are two years old anyway.
+I am anticipating that the emails to be sent out this year (2019) and the succeeding years will be similar but I cannot guarantee that this will be entirely correct.
 Although I can confidently add that the following English tests are now acceptable in lieu of a certificate of English as medium of instruction (which proves you have at least functional English) from your school or an IELTS report mentioned above.
 I got this from the INZ Operational Manual.

 Minimum score required